The Energy Performance of Buildings in Northern Ireland

 Measures to improve the energy performance of buildings in Northern Ireland

-Buildings are responsible for almost 50% of the UK's energy consumption and carbon emissions.
+Buildings are responsible for almost 50 per cent of the UK's energy consumption and carbon emissions.

 Even comparatively minor changes in the energy performance of, and the way we use, each building would have a significant effect in reducing energy consumption, and hence, carbon emissions.

 Given the UK Government's support for the Kyoto Protocol and its challenging targets for the reduction of carbon emissions, reducing the energy consumption attributable to buildings is a key policy objective.

 The Department of Finance and Personnel is responsible for measures in Northern Ireland to improve the energy efficiency of buildings, including:

 - requiring public buildings to display energy certificates

 - requiring inspections for air conditioning systems

 This initiative is the result of European legislation - the 2002 Energy Performance of Buildings Directive and the 2010 recast - which all Member States are required to adopt.